StrangeBeeCorp/docs/docs/thehive/user-guides/log-out.md

-# How to Log Out of a User Account
+# How to Log Out of my Account

-This topic provides step-by-step instructions for logging out of a [user account](about-user-accounts.md) in TheHive.
+This topic provides step-by-step instructions for logging out of your [user account](about-user-accounts.md) in TheHive.

 <h2>Procedure</h2>